 for Windows path names, which use

-separator in a Windows path name must be written as
+name separator.
+A separator in a Windows path name must be written

 C:\Program Files\MySQL\MySQL Server

 5.6 in an option file.
 This can be done

 basedir="C:\Program Files\MySQL\MySQL Server 5.6" basedir="C:\\Program Files\\MySQL\\MySQL Server 5.6" basedir="C:/Program Files/MySQL/MySQL Server 5.6" basedir=C:\\Program\sFiles\\MySQL\\MySQL\sServer\s5.6

 If an option group name is the same as a program name, options in

 the group apply specifically to that program.
 For example, the

 apply to the mysqld server and the